alexandrelamberty/dotfiles/README.md

 ## Architecture

-The configuration is split in tree main directory:
+The configuration is split in three main directory:

 - `config` contains all the programs configuration files.
 They mostly in `XDG_CONFIG_HOME` or `HOME`.